CASA-Goes-Lab/PSU-MDESops/README.md

     $ poetry install -E pycairo

-Note that this may only work on Linux (Mac untested but should work there as well).
 ### Common Error: Pycairo not recognized

 If poetry **does not** recognize pycairo as an optional dependency, try running these two commands: